electric-sql/electric/docs/usage/data-modelling/migrations.md

 - `ALTER TABLE <electrified table> ADD COLUMN`, and
 - `CREATE INDEX ON <electrified table>`, `DROP INDEX` -- indexes can be created and dropped because they don't affect the data within the electrified tables.

+### No default values for columns

+Currently it's not possible to electrify tables that have columns with `DEFAULT` clauses.
+This has to do with the fact that those clauses may include Postgres expressions that are difficult or impossible to translate into an SQLite-compatible one.

+We will lift this limitation at some point, e.g. by discarding `DEFAULT` clauses in the SQLite schema or by supporting a limited set of default expressions.

 ### Data types and constraints

 See the pages on [Types](./types.md) and [Constraints](./constraints.md).